THEosusi/tutorial-LicenseFinder/LicenseFinder/intro/text.md

 # Introduction to License Handling

 Managing dependency licenses is a crucial part of ensuring compliance and avoiding legal risks in software projects.
 As applications grow and rely on third-party libraries, it becomes increasingly important to track and verify the licenses associated with those dependencies.
+However, despite its importance, this process is often overlooked in DevOps environments.

 **LicenseFinder** is a powerful open-source tool that helps developers and organizations automatically identify, review, and report the licenses of the packages used in their projects.
-It integrates seamlessly into development workflows, making license compliance checks simple and efficient.
+It integrates seamlessly into existing pipeline, making license compliance checks simple and efficient.

 In this tutorial, you'll learn:
 - Dependency License Management and DevOps